 - Better Life Diabetes Support Group in Benson, NC

 To schedule a community outreach function, please contact Dr. Trotta, email@example.com.

 An important component of the Wellness Institute is the continuing education of health care professionals.
 The Wellness institute hosts an Annual Dr. Joseph W. Baggett Healthcare Enhancement Seminar that provides current information to health care providers in our community.
 This program focuses on wellness and prevention topics and is held yearly in the fall.

 For information on the next seminar, contact pharmCE@campbell.edu.

 Several years ago the College of Pharmacy & Health Sciences (CPHS) initiated a Diabetes Care Project for Campbell University employees, and their dependents.
 The program is patterned after a successful project conducted for a major employer in Asheville, N.C., which resulted in better control of the employees' diabetes, fewer hospitalizations and sick days, and a reduction in health care costs for the employer.
 This was accomplished because each participant was linked to a specially trained clinical pharmacist who took responsibility for improving the participant's care.

 The Institute’s objective through the Diabetes Care Project is to improve the health outcomes of Campbell University employees and their dependents with diabetes, and to reduce the University's health benefit costs related to this disease.
 Campbell University will provide this program for qualifying health plan members, utilizing the services of select CPHS faculty.

 Each enrollee meets with a faculty pharmacist on a monthly or as-needed basis.
 A key feature of the project is that the co-pay for each diabetes-related prescription obtained while enrolled in the program is waived.
-If you are a Campbell University employee or dependent with diabetes, contact Dr. Steiner to see if you qualify to participate.
+If you are a Campbell University employee or dependent with diabetes, contact Dr. Trotta to see if you qualify to participate.

 Director, Wellness Institute